Weetynn/housing-dm-ii/README.md

 ### 🔶 5.0 Hypothesis Testing

+    All hypothesis tests were performed with a significance level (α) of 0.05.

 #### 📌 Hypothesis 1: House Age and Price

     ▪️ Hypothesis: Older houses tend to have lower prices.